tianchanghrbcn/data_experiments/README.md

 This repository contains resources and code related to data cleaning systems, clustering algorithms, and experimental results.
 It includes:

-- **Data Cleaning Systems**: Research papers and source code for various data cleaning algorithms, including implementations for systems like Raha, HoloClean, and MLNClean.
+- **Data Cleaning Systems**: Research papers and source code for various data cleaning algorithms, including implementations for systems like Raha and MLNClean.
-- **Clustering Algorithms**: Implementations of popular clustering algorithms such as K-Means, GMM, and others, used to evaluate the performance of cleaned data.
+- **Clustering Algorithms**: Implementations of popular clustering algorithms such as K-Means, GMM, HC, DBSCAN and others, used to evaluate the performance of cleaned data.
 - **Experimental Results**: Detailed results from experiments conducted on the effectiveness of different data cleaning methods on clustering performance.

 ## Repository Structure